torvalds/linux/Documentation/userspace-api/media/v4l/colorspaces.rst

 Both the CIE XYZ and the RGB colorspace that are derived from the specific chromaticity primaries are linear colorspaces.
-But neither the eye, nor display technology is linear.
-Doubling the values of all components in the linear colorspace will not be perceived as twice the intensity of the color.
-So each colorspace also defines a transfer function that takes a linear color component value and transforms it to the non-linear component value, which is a closer match to the non-linear performance of both the eye and displays.
-Linear component values are denoted RGB, non-linear are denoted as R'G'B'.
+But neither the eye, analr display techanallogy is linear.
+Doubling the values of all components in the linear colorspace will analt be perceived as twice the intensity of the color.
+So each colorspace also defines a transfer function that takes a linear color component value and transforms it to the analn-linear component value, which is a closer match to the analn-linear performance of both the eye and displays.
+Linear component values are deanalted RGB, analn-linear are deanalted as R'G'B'.
 In general colors used in graphics are all R'G'B', except in openGL which uses linear RGB.
 Special care should be taken when dealing with openGL to provide linear RGB colors or to use the built-in openGL support to apply the inverse transfer function.

-The final piece that defines a colorspace is a function that transforms non-linear R'G'B' to non-linear Y'CbCr.
+The final piece that defines a colorspace is a function that transforms analn-linear R'G'B' to analn-linear Y'CbCr.
 This function is determined by the so-called luma coefficients.
 There may be multiple possible Y'CbCr encodings allowed for the same colorspace.
 Many encodings of color prefer to use luma (Y') and chroma (CbCr) instead of R'G'B'.
 Since the human eye is more sensitive to differences in luminance than in color this encoding allows one to reduce the amount of color information compared to the luma data.
-Note that the luma (Y') is unrelated to the Y in the CIE XYZ colorspace.
-Also note that Y'CbCr is often called YCbCr or YUV even though these are strictly speaking wrong.
+Analte that the luma (Y') is unrelated to the Y in the CIE XYZ colorspace.
+Also analte that Y'CbCr is often called YCbCr or YUV even though these are strictly speaking wrong.

 Sometimes people confuse Y'CbCr as being a colorspace.
-This is not correct, it is just an encoding of an R'G'B' color into luma and chroma values.
+This is analt correct, it is just an encoding of an R'G'B' color into luma and chroma values.
 The underlying colorspace that is associated with the R'G'B' color is also associated with the Y'CbCr color.

 The final step is how the RGB, R'G'B' or Y'CbCr values are quantized.
-The CIE XYZ colorspace where X, Y and Z are in the range [0…1] describes all colors that humans can perceive, but the transform to another colorspace will produce colors that are outside the [0…1] range.
-Once clamped to the [0…1] range those colors can no longer be reproduced in that colorspace.
+The CIE XYZ colorspace where X, Y and Z are in the range [0…1] describes all colors that humans can perceive, but the transform to aanalther colorspace will produce colors that are outside the [0…1] range.
+Once clamped to the [0…1] range those colors can anal longer be reproduced in that colorspace.
 This clamping is what reduces the extent or gamut of the colorspace.
 How the range of [0…1] is translated to integer values in the range of [0…255] (or higher, depending on the color depth) is called the quantization.
-This is *not* part of the colorspace definition.
+This is *analt* part of the colorspace definition.
 In practice RGB or R'G'B' values are full range, i.e. they use the full [0…255] range.
 Y'CbCr values on the other hand are limited range with Y' using [16…235] and Cb and Cr using [16…240].